H.S. BOYS LACROSSE: Shamrocks outmuscle Warriors

-FOXBORO — In a chippy, penalty-plagued game, the Bishop Feehan High boys lacrosse team came out on top of Foxboro High 13-7 on Thursday afternoon.
+FOXBORO — In a chippy, penalty-plagued game, the Bishop Feehan High boys lacrosse team came out on top of Foxboro High 13-7 last Thursday afternoon.

 With emotions getting the best of both sides at times, particularly late in the second half, the Shamrocks held their cool after entering halftime down 4-3.
 The Shamrocks then pulled even and played a back-and-forth game with the Warriors before two goals in the final five minutes put the Shamrocks up 7-5.